cunybpl/nycet_pnp/src/content/measurement_techniques/outdoor-air-temperature.md

 ### 3. Verify Data is Being Collected

 Wait 24-48 hours to verify data collection.
 Return to the location of the measured equipment and use a laptop or phone with the manufacturer’s proprietary software installed to do the following:

+{{< admonition type="warning" >}}
+<strong>Do not remove the logger or sensors.</strong> If you remove the logger, you may need to start over with the setup and installation process.
+{{< /admonition >}}

 1. If necessary, connect the logger to a laptop or phone via USB cable.
 Otherwise, use the software to connect with the data logger via Bluetooth.
 2. Analyze the data with a plot graph.
 This can be done with the proprietary software or Microsoft Excel after exporting the dataset as a .csv file.